raj114/YouFrame/README.md

 git clone
 cd intern-angular
 # Install npm packages
-# Install the npm packages described in the package.json and verify that it works:
+Install the npm packages described in the package.json and verify that it works:

 npm install
-npm start

 # Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/